Angina - Medical Condition

 Sometimes, narrowed arteries can be fixed with invasive procedures such as angioplasty (stenting) or bypass surgery.
 The artery may be opened with angioplasty, a procedure which can directly open the narrowing by inflating a tiny balloon under high pressure.
 After the balloon is deflated and removed, a metal mesh called a stent is usually left in place to prevent the widened artery from narrowing again.
 Bypass surgery improves blood flow to the heart by removing blood vessels from elsewhere in the body (usually leg veins or arteries from the inside of the chest) and attaching them to the narrowed coronary arteries.

 Exercise can go a long way in treating angina.
-Angina can make people want to avoid exercise because it’s painful, but it’s worth adding exercise to your lifestyle because it can encourage the growth of new blood vessels to compensate for existing blockages.
+Angina can make people want to avoid exercise because it’s painful, but it’s worth adding exercise to your lifestyle to encourage the growth of new blood vessels that can compensate for existing blockages.
 Some people whose angina didn’t improve with medications and even bypass operations have become pain-free after a sensible exercise program.

 People with angina should begin an exercise program only under medical supervision.
 It’s important to start slowly, especially if the person has previously had unstable angina or a heart attack.
-Exercise has additional benefits to relieving the pain of angina – it will also reduce the risk of heart attacks and strokes.
+Along with the benefit of relieving the pain of angina, exercise will also reduce the risk of heart attacks and strokes.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Angina